Muri Lagoon

-The Muri Lagoon is a lagoon in the district of Ngatangiia on the eastern coast of Rarotonga in the Cook Islands.
+Muri Lagoon is in the Ngatangiia district on the eastern coast of Rarotonga in the Cook Islands.
 The lagoon is a significant tourist attraction and the largest tourism revenue earner in the Cook Islands, accounting for 25% of tourism bed usage on Rarotonga.
 In 2015 the Cook Islands government declared the environmental condition of the lagoon a national disaster.

 Geography

-The lagoon is approximately 1 km wide has a maximum depth of 1.25 m.
-It is bounded on the north by Ngatangiia harbour, and the south by the motu of Taakoka.
+The lagoon is approximately 1 km wide and has a maximum depth of 1.25 m.
+It is bounded on the north by Ngatangiia Harbour, and on the south by the motu of Taakoka.
 It contains three small islets or motu.
 From north to south, the islets are: